Active studies

 For more information, call (628) 217-6314, email curb.2@sfdph.org, or visit www.curb2.org.

-The PRIME Study is a two-arm trial that is evaluating a strategy to support adherence to pre-exposure prophylaxis (PrEP) for HIV prevention among 140 men who have sex with men and use methamphetamine and inject substances.
+The PRIME Study is a two-arm trial evaluating a strategy to support adherence to pre-exposure prophylaxis (PrEP) for HIV prevention among 140 people assigned male at birth and use methamphetamine.
 All participants will receive PrEP and counseling during the study.
 Participants will be randomized 1:1 to receive video directly observed therapy (using a mobile app to submit videos taking their PrEP) with financial incentives, or counseling alone.
 The study will follow participants for 6 months, and participants will be seen for visits every 6 weeks for counseling, surveys, laboratory testing, dried blood spot collection, and PrEP dispensing.

 For more information, call (628) 217-6319, email prime.study@sfdph.org, or visit www.sfprime.org